The 2026 Guide to EHCPs: A Teacher's GuideGCSE students in green cardigans using tablets for interactive lesson in a secondary school classroom

 Sometimes provision breaks down.
 A TA leaves and isn't replaced.
 Equipment doesn't arrive.
 Care professionals cancel sessions.
 Statutory deadlines are missed.

 Document gaps in provision.
 Note dates, what should have happened, and what actually happened.
 Share concerns with your SENCO.
-They should notify the local authority that the legal guarantee outlined in the binding document isn't being honored.
+They should notify the local authority that the legal guarantee outlined in the binding document isn't being honoured.

 Parents can complain to the local authority if provision isn't delivered.
 They can also appeal to the SEND tribunal about the content of the plan or the named preferred school.
 The tribunal process is stressful for families.
 Your accurate records help resolve disputes.